List of monarchs of Brazil: Empire of Brazil (1822–1889)

 The house of Braganza continued to rule over Brazil after Pedro I, son of John VI, was acclaimed the first Emperor of Brazil on 12 October 1822, having proclaimed the independence of the Kingdom of Brazil from Portugal.
 He was later succeeded on 7 April 1831 by his son Pedro II, the last monarch of Brazil.
-Pedro II of Brazil, reigned 49 years in fact or 58 years if the regency period is considered.
+Pedro II of Brazil, reigned for 58 years, of which the first 9 years were during regencies due to his minority.